-It is important to remember that Wellspring Craniofacial Group in Austin is still with you and your child during the after — always available to answer any questions that might arise post surgery.
+It is important to remember that Wellspring Craniofacial Group is still with you and your child during the after — always available to answer any questions that might arise post surgery.

 It’s important to note that it takes children a few days to feel like themselves again following surgery.
 There will probably be swelling and some discoloration.
 Don’t be alarmed.
 These symptoms gradually disappear over the days and weeks following their microtia repair.
 And when your child first sees his or her new ear or ears, the minor recuperation time will be well worth it.

 In the meantime, here is a list of aftercare necessities to utilize at home.
 Sticking to these post-op notes will help your child recover from their microtia repair in no time.

 In the days following surgery, make sure your child avoids impact play such as sports or other games that require exertion.

 Quiet play and activities are recommended to help keep your child stimulated during recovery.
 These can include:

 Usually, after several days or a week, your child will be able to get outdoors or possibly visit a museum or cinema.
 It will probably still be too soon for exertion.